937447974/Blog/IOS/Cocoa Touch Layer/UIKit/UIViewController Class Reference.md

 public var nibBundle: NSBundle? { get } // The bundle from which to load the nib.
 ```

-##<a id="Interacting with Storyboards and Segues">2 Interacting with Storyboards and Segues
+##2 Interacting with Storyboards and Segues

 ```swift
 /// 所在的storyboard